Complesso del Vittoriano

 Colombian Artist Fernando Botero

-The Botero show celebrates the Colombian artist’s 85th birthday and exhibits art from almost 60 years of his career – 1958 to 2016.
-His signature style, known as “Boterismo, depicts people and figures in large, exaggerated volume, which can represent political criticism or humor, depending on the piece”.
+Botero’s show celebrates the Colombian artist’s 85th birthday and exhibits art from 60 years of his career – 1958 to 2016.
+His style, known as “Boterismo, depicts people and figures in large, exaggerated volume, which represents political criticism or humor, depending on the piece”.

 “Botero’s paintings transport the viewer into a fantastical, dreamlike dimension pervaded by nostalgia and echoes of a world that no longer exists or is fast disappearing”.

-Botero’s work was displayed in several categories – sculpting, still life, political and religious, nudes, and memories of Latin America.
-It was simply incredible seeing his paintings so close!
-I spent several hours viewing the big, bold, beautiful paintings and sculpting.
-Although he lived much of his life in Paris, Colombia and Latin America had a profound effect on his art.
+Botero’s work was displayed in categories – sculpting, still life, political and religious, nudes, and memories of Latin America.
+It was simply incredible seeing his creations so close!
+I spent several hours viewing his big, bold, beautiful paintings and sculpting.
+He lived much of his life in Paris, but Colombia and Latin America had a profound effect on his art.
 He was “attracted to the work of Spanish painters Francisco de Goya and Diego Velázquez“.

 Italo-French Artist Giovanni Boldini

 The Boldini show reconstructs “step by step the outstanding career of the artist”.
 He “superbly conveyed and exalted female beauty – revealing the innermost mysterious soul of the ladies of the period, whom he regarded as fragile icons”.
-The exhibit includes Boldini’s most representative oils and pastels, drawings and engravings, and a few works by his contemporaries, a group of Macchiaioli artists.
+The exhibit includes representative Boldini oils and pastels, drawings and engravings, and a few works by his contemporaries, a group of Macchiaioli artists.

 “Giovanni Boldini, the protagonist of the Belle Époque, was an extraordinary painter who immortalized in his portraits the most beautiful women of Parisian high society.“

-Boldini’s elegant work is amazing – but viewing his small, delicate brush strokes was a transition after viewing Botero’s much larger images.
-Boldini lived to be 89.
-In his later years, he had to give up painting because of a loss of vision.
+Boldini’s elegant work is amazing – but viewing his small, delicate brush strokes was a major transition after Botero’s much larger images.
+Boldini lived to be 89, but in his later years, he gave up painting because of a loss of vision.

 Rome’s Fire Artist I Say

-I Say divides his work in three categories – Burning, Celebrity, and Urban.
-Many of his creations are “in private collections of leaders – both Italian and international – from the world of culture, entertainment, finance, and sport”.
+I Say divides his work into three categories – Burning, Celebrity, and Urban.
+His creations are “in private collections of leaders – both Italian and international – from the world of culture, entertainment, finance, and sport”.